aellerton/gilt-python/README.md

 ## Getting Started

-Before you run any sample you'll need an API key.
-These are free at the [Gilt developer website](https://dev.gilt.com/user/register).
-While there, [browse the API documentation](https://dev.gilt.com/page/gilt-public-apis).

 ### API Credentials

 The samples are written using the "auto-detect" API key model, which means you need to set